danishmustafa86/danishmustafa86/README.md

 - ⚡ Fun fact: ...
 -->

-# Hello, I'm [Your Name] 👋
+# Hello, I'm [DANISH MUSTAFA] 👋

 ![Profile views](https://gpvc.arturio.dev/your-username)

 Welcome to my GitHub profile!
 I'm a [Your Profession or Field of Interest] with a passion for [Your Interests].

 ## 🚀 About Me
-- 🔭 I’m currently working on [Your Current Project]
+- 🔭 I’m currently Training DSA session on iCodeGuru.
-- 🌱 I’m currently learning [Your Current Learning Focus]
+- 🌱 I’m currently learning [Machine Learning]
 - 👯 I’m looking to collaborate on [Your Collaboration Interest]
-- 💬 Ask me about [Your Topics of Expertise]
+- 💬 Ask me about [DSA, Web Development, Web Designing,]
-- 📫 How to reach me: [Your Contact Information]
+- 📫 How to reach me: [https://www.linkedin.com/in/danishmustafa86/]
-- 😄 Pronouns: [Your Pronouns]
-- ⚡ Fun fact: [A Fun Fact About You]

 ## 🛠️ Languages and Tools
 ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)